 Call a spade a spade

-To speak plainly - to describe something as it really is.
+To call a spade a spade is to speak plainly - to describe something as it really is.

 "Gods people shall not spare to call a spade a spade, a niggard a niggard."